madsmat/dfips/.github/ISSUE_TEMPLATE/defichain-improvement-proposal--dfip-.md

 2. Benefitting the DefiChain-Ecosystem by helping to repeg dUSD will only give advantages, on the other hand unpeg dUSD or make huge transactions which lead to huge price impacts will be charged with fees
 3. burn fee will further help burning dUSD (less algo-dUSD) or DFI which could have a positive longterm impact on the dfi price
 4. comission fee will give further rewards for liquidity providers (higher APR)
+5. so called "sandwich-bots" will also pay those fees at least on one side of their trades which makes them less profitable and less harmfull

  <!-- Leave the following intact -->
 ### Non-obligation